Dani3lSun/docker-db-apex-dev/README.md

 docker build -t db-apex-dev-image .
 ```

-*Please be sure to have enough disk space left.
+*Note: Please be sure to have enough disk space left.
 Building this image needs around 40-50GB of free space.
 The successfully built image has a size of 15-16GB*

 5. **Run the Docker Container**